 Before you decide to break your mortgage, it is crucial that you obtain a payout statement from your lender.
-Don’t rely on the above two calculations to make a quick estimate of your penalties.
+Don’t rely on your own calculations to estimate your penalties.
 This can be disastrous especially if your lender uses different calculations to estimate penalties.
-I can assist you in obtaining a payout statement.
-Don’t hesitate to ask me!

 Mortgage insurance premiums are based on the amount of the mortgage and although they can be paid in a lump sum upon closing, they are normally added to the mortgage amount and paid over the length of the mortgage.

-This insurance is not to be confused with mortgage life insurance which protects homeowners and their families in the event of death or illness.
+This insurance is not to be confused with mortgage life insurance or household insurance which protects homeowners and their families in the event of death or illness.

 The stress Test is designed to ensure that borrowers can afford their mortgage payments even if interest rates increases.